olincollege/Picky-Chicky-Game/docs/index.md

 # Unique Features

 The game consists of 3 characters: Chicky, Wormy, and Spidey.
+Your objective is to make sure Chicky collides only with the Wormy, the falling worm, while avoiding Spidey, the falling spider.
+Each worm collected increases your score by 1 point.
+If you collide with a spider, you lose the game and the game comes to an end, with your final score displayed.

 ![Chicky](/docs/images/chick_resized.png) ![Wormy](/docs/images/worm_resized.png) ![Spidey](/docs/images/spider_resized.png)

 ## Gameboard

 From the three characters to the start, game, and end screens, all game components have been custom-made with pixel art graphics.
 With each game run, the places from which Wormy and Spidey fall are randomized, so you can never expect where they'll be falling from.

 ![start screen](/docs/images/start_screen_resized.jpg) ![game background](/docs/images/game_background_resized.jpg) ![game over screen](/docs/images/game_over_resized.jpg)

 ## Navigation